Palm Cove, Queensland

 It is named after the palm trees that line the beach.

 Geography

 Palm Cove is located in Far North Queensland on the Australian coast.
-It has a long sandy beach along most of its seafront except for the rocky headland around Buchan Point in the north of the suburb.
+It has a long, sandy beach along most of its seafront except for the rocky headland around Buchan Point in the north of the suburb.

-Arlington Reef is the closest section of The Great Barrier Reef to Palm Cove being around 30 km offshore.
-The reef shelters the inshore waters from the Coral Sea swells creating relatively calm waters between the reef and the beach.
-To the west of Palm Cove is the Macalister Range National Park which is part of the Wet Tropics World Heritage Area.
+Arlington Reef is the closest section of The Great Barrier Reef to Palm Cove, located around 30 km offshore.
+The reef shelters the inshore waters from the Coral Sea swells, creating relatively calm waters between the reef and the beach.
+To the west of Palm Cove is the Macalister Range National Park, which is part of the Wet Tropics World Heritage Area.

-Since Palm Cove is located in a tropical climate, the average summer temperature is between 24 and 33 degrees Celsius; average winter temperature is between 14 and 26 degrees Celsius.
+Since Palm Cove is located in a tropical climate, the average summer temperature is between 24 and 33 degrees Celsius; the average winter temperature is between 14 and 26 degrees Celsius.